xavysp/DexiNed/README.md

 # Performance

 The results below are from the last version of BIPEP (BIPEDv2, we leave as BIPED because this is the default version).
-After WACV20, the BIPED images have been again checked and added annotations.
+After WACV20, the BIPED images have been checked again and added more annotations.
 All of those models have been trained again.

 <center>